sbangalore/sbangalore.github.io/_posts/2014-3-3-Hello-World.md

 title: Hello!
 published: true
 ---
 This is my website to contact/reach me.
-You can my writing on financial, tech, and other perspectives here.
+You can see (or maybe even read) my writing on financial, tech, and other perspectives here.

 I'm currently an RA at the [Bank of Canada](https://www.bankofcanada.ca "Where I work!").